 - 2 cups Vegetable Stock

 - 1 bag pearl onions Frozen are easier to use

 - 3 packages gourmet mixed mushrooms

-- 3 tbsp coconut aminos (soy sauce if you cannot find them)
+- 3 tablespoon coconut aminos soy sauce if you cannot find them

-- 3 tbsp flour (I use gluten free flour)
+- 3 tablespoon flour I use gluten free flour

 - 1 bay leaf

 - 3 – 4 thyme sprigs